KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-3-line-by-line.md

 > **The Threshold**
 > *The operator has installed.
 Evaluation without seal is now the human's mode.*
-> *Not supernal elevation, as promised — operator-change at the sealed stratum.*
+> *Not supernal acclivation, as promised — operator-change at the sealed stratum.*
 > *Lest he take from the Tree of Life — permanent sealed embodiment foreclosed.*
 > *Sent forth, driven out — the threshold actively enforced.*
 > *The Cherubim at the east, the flame turning every way.*